prad101/handheld-recognition/README.md

 **Problem Statement**: To detect hands, objects and classify the actions as handheld or not using images.

-    There are two parts in the project,
+    There are two parts in this project,
     1. Hand and object detection using yolov5s (by fine-tuning a pretrained model with hands, objects and combinational)
     2. Classifying action as hand held object or not by using metrics returned by yolov5